pcaulfie/pands-project/README.md

 * The mean and standard deviation of the other 2 species seem to be positively correlated, suggesting that they may have some common characteristics.
 The species setosa, seem to share little in common with the species versicolor and virginica.

 #### Scatterplot Matrix
 Outliers are data that contain values that diverge significantly from most of your other data (Willems Mar-2017).
 I decided to make a scatter plot of to identify if there are any data points that don’t lie in the “expected” area of the plot.
-I used the Seaborn library to create the scatterplot (http://seaborn.pydata.org/).
+I used the [Seaborn library](http://seaborn.pydata.org/) to create the scatterplot .
 Seaborn has an impressive gallery and I decided to visualize the dataset using a scatterplot matrix.
 "A scatterplot matrix is a collection of scatterplots organized into a grid (or matrix).
 Each scatterplot shows the relationship between a pair of variables" (SAS Institute 2019).
 Here is an overview of the program I wrote adapted from an example by Waskom (2012-2018):
 * First you import seaborn as sns, I also had to install seaborn via the anaconda prompt using command: pip install seaborn
 * Then you import matplotlib.pyplot as plt